Code of Ethics

 The Member vows to protect and defend the public from unethical practices affecting the roofing contractor industry and will not purposely misrepresent themselves, his/her company nor will they otherwise knowingly engage in any type of fraud.
 Unethical practices are actions that violate federal, state and local statutes, rules or regulations that govern the roofing industry.

-The Member will attain and retain General Liability and Workers’ Compensation insurance as required by CRA, federal, state and local authorities and attain and retain permits, licensing and/or registration as required by federal, state and local authorities.
+The Member will attain and retain General Liability of at least $500,000 and Workers’ Compensation insurance reflecting roofing or sheet metal classifications as required by CRA, federal, state and local authorities and attain and retain permits, licensing and/or registration as required by federal, state and local authorities.

 The Member will address any and all formal complaints received from consumers regarding the Member’s company within 30 days following notice to the Member by phone or email of such complaint against them.
 Failure to address a complaint will be cause for termination of membership.